Cwantic/Documentation/Analysis/index.md

 # Analysis

-After designing the whole model, set the loading and review the data, click on the **ANALYSIS** button to launch a complete verification of the piping system.
+After designing the whole model, setting the loading and reviewing the data, click on the **ANALYSIS** button to launch a complete verification of the piping system.

 ## 1. Ribbon menu